minirgb2019/Hello-World/README.md

 <img width="1189" alt="image" src="https://user-images.githubusercontent.com/51940857/65553166-3a1ee300-def4-11e9-8b7e-914185f32767.png">

-After the codes were worked on commands, I built a project called QHello in Clipse eidtor.
+After the codes can be worked on commands, I built a project called QHello in Clipse eidtor.
 I created a client and server class and copied codes from the folder test1 inot classes.
 I tested them by runing the server class first, then ran the server class.

+I imported .net, .io library.

 - Client side: